25berat/multilingual-sentence-thesis/parallel_sentence_matching/data/README.md

 - Use:
   - `code/gettraindata.py`
   - `code/merger.py`

-- These scripts generate the required training files, including the **merged large dataset** Due to size constraints, the full raw datasets are not provided via the link above.
+Due to size constraints, the full raw datasets are not provided in the external link.
-Instead, only the merged dataset (directly usable for training) is included.
+Instead, only the **merged dataset (directly usable for training)** is included.

-The raw data can be reconstructed using:
+The original raw training data can be reconstructed using:
 `code/gettraindata.py`

 ---